 HAVE TIME AND A DESIRE TO MAKE A DIFFERENCE?
 KCA BOARD WANTS NEW VOLUNTEERS TO HELP WITH PROJECTS AND CARRY THE TORCH INTO THE FUTURE.
 PLEASE CONTACT KCA TO ASK HOW YOU CAN BE OF SERVICE TO OUR COMMUNITY.

-Check out Dick Mayer's presentation on development planned for South Maui on this page.
+Check out Dick Mayer's presentation on development planned for South Maui.

 Have a question about something you saw in Kihei?
 Check the KCA website!
 If the answer isn't already there, leave a post.